openshift/release/ci-operator/step-registry/optional-operators/TROUBLESHOOTING.md

 **Step 3**: There should be a folder named `cvp-common-aws` under which are all steps in the workflow itself together with some other folders like `gather-extra`, `gather-must-gather` etc. , you can check *optional-operators-** folders one by one and check for **build-log.txt** and **finished.json** to see what happened.

+**Step 4**: In case of message like "Timed out waiting for the catalog source <catalogsource name> to become ready after 10 minutes."
+We can assume that there is a problem initializing catalogsource timeout.
+Check the Operator index.

-**Step 4**: If the issue is still unclear, you need to go to *artifacts/cvp-common-aws/gather-must-gather/artifacts/event-filter.html*.
+**Step 5**: If the issue is still unclear, you need to go to *artifacts/cvp-common-aws/gather-must-gather/artifacts/event-filter.html*.
 Try to search for words in messages like “Failed”, “Error” or the one that you found in the first **build-log.txt** file.
 Individual parts of the workflow can be found in the artifacts folder.
 There is also a folder that contains events for the whole process : *artifacts/cvp-common-aws/gather-extra/artifacts/*, you can search here in advance to see what went wrong.